Saturday, March 8, 2025

 What happens to me when I die?
 At that point my soul is separated from my body: "and the dust returns to the earth as it was, and the spirit (ruach) returns to God who gave it" (Eccl.
 12:7).
 My body dies and disintegrates; my spirit returns to God.

-Jesus' words to the thief on the cross, "today you will be with me in Paradise" (Luke 23:43), imply that the thief will be with Jesus in the intermediate, spiritual state after physical death.
+Jesus' words to the thief on the cross, "today you will be with me in Paradise" (Luke 23:43), imply that the thief will be with Jesus in the intermediate, spiritual state after their physical deaths.
 Paul says that to be absent from the body is to be present with Christ (2 Cor.
 5:1-10, Phil.
 1:21-24), intimating that the spirit can exist separate from the body.

 In the Bible the interim realm of departed souls is called sheol (Hebrew, Old Testament) or hades (Greek, New Testament).
 Although sheol/hades is often translated as “hell”, it is generally a neutral realm for all departed souls, whether saved or lost, before the final judgment.
 The more permanent biblical “hell”, the fiery place for the wicked after the final judgment, is denoted by the Greek word Gehenna (cf. Matt.
 5:22) or as “the lake of fire” (Rev. 20:13-15).

-When Jesus died, his soul went to hades (Acts 2:23-31), but to the good portion of hades, “Abraham’s bosom”, also called “paradise” (Luke 23:43).
-Paradise is located in the “third heaven” (2 Cor.
+It is evident that when Jesus died, his soul went to hades (Acts 2:23-31), but to the good portion of hades, “Abraham’s bosom”, also called “paradise” (Luke 23:43).
+Paradise is located in the “the third heaven” (2 Cor.
 12:2-4), near God’s heavenly throne (Rev. 4-6).

 The Resurrection of Human Bodies